 Everything else is social programming and most likely leftover garbage from childhood.

 It’s the residue of childhood magical thinking.
 The undying wish that if you’re strong enough, attractive enough, smart enough, generous enough, pleasing enough and self-sacrificing enough that mommy or daddy will see that you’re special and deserving of love.

-Crazy can be crafty.
+Narcissists and other abusers can be crafty.

 Who are you when you’re not focusing almost exclusively on another human being?
 Do you know how to take care of you?
 How to make yourself happy in a way that doesn’t involve making another person happy?
-After being hypervigilant in tending to Crazy’s constant pressing emotional needs, do you know what your needs are?
+After being hypervigilant in tending to the narcissist’s constant pressing emotional needs, do you know what your needs are?
 Have you ever known what your needs are?